dsherbini/dsherbini/README.md

 - 👋 Hi, I’m Danya.
 - 📓 I'm a graduate student at the University of Chicago studying data analytics and public policy, with a focus on public interest technology.
 - 💻 I've worked across the social impact and technology sectors for over 8 years and am currently exploring internships at the intersection of data analytics, government, and public policy.
-- ✨ My interest are in ethics and bias in Artificial Intelligence, algorithmic solutions to administration of public benefits, digital equity, and data privacy and civil rights.
+- ✨ My interests are in ethics and bias in Artificial Intelligence, algorithmic solutions to administration of public benefits, digital equity, and data privacy and civil rights.
 - 🔍 For more information about my work and professional experience, check out my [personal website](https://bit.ly/3YyMxSk) and [LinkedIn profile](https://www.linkedin.com/feed/).

 <!---